 The government believes that there have been and remain many economically viable investment projects and opportunities in Chile requiring the use of foreign savings.
 The government also believes that given the stage of Chile's economic development, the level of aggregate domestic demand will generally exceed the level of national income, resulting in current account trade deficits.
 However, between 2004 and 2007, due to governmental savings resulting from copper revenues, Chile's current account registered surpluses (averaging 3.2% of GDP).
-Nevertheless, the current account deficit for 2008 amounted to 1.5% of GDP, as a result of the decline in the balance of trade, while in 2009 the current account registered a surplus of 2.6% of GDP.
+Nevertheless, the current account deficit for 2008 amounted to 1.9% of GDP, as a result of the decline in the balance of trade, while in 2009 and 2010 the current account registered a surplus of 1.6% of GDP and 1.9% of GDP, respectively.

 In terms of the current account components, after several periods of trade deficits, the trade balance recorded a stable surplus between 1999 and 2003, with an average of US\$2.5 billion.
 From 2003 to 2007, the merchandise trade balance experienced exponential growth of 543%.
 The trade surplus reached US\$10.8 billion in 2005, US\$22.8 billion in 2006, and US\$23.9 billion in 2007.
-In 2008, however, the trade surplus returned to previous levels and recorded a surplus of US\$8.8 billion.
+In 2008, however, the trade surplus returned to previous levels and recorded a surplus of US\$8.5 billion.
 The recent economic crisis affected global trade, resulting in decreases in Chile's imports and, to a lesser extent, exports during 2009.
-As a result, Chile recorded a trade surplus of US\$14.0 billion in 2009.
+As a result, Chile recorded a trade surplus of US\$14.1 billion in 2009.
+In 2010, the trade balance surplus reached US\$15.9 billion, despite an increase of US\$17.0 billion in imports.
 This reflects the evolution of exchange rates and terms of trade, as well as the process of integration of Chile into global markets.
 Other current account components, such as services and income, have shown deficits, while transfers have registered surpluses.
-In 2009 the current account totaled a surplus of US\$4.2 billion compared to the deficit of US\$2.5 billion recorded for 2008.
+In 2010 the current account totaled a surplus of US\$3.8 billion compared to the surplus of US\$2.6 billion recorded for 2009 and the deficit of US\$3.3 billion in 2008.
 Since the adoption of a floating exchange rate in 1999, the authorities have monitored the current account in order to reduce Chile's vulnerability to external shocks.